What is X-Linked Adrenoleukodystrophy?

 Addison disease only

-Different forms of X-ALD can be observed within the same family.
+X-ALD is highly variable, and different forms of X-ALD can be observed within the same family.

 Female carriers